 Once the LSAT-Flex is over, one of the most common complaints is that scores should come out more quickly.
 Since we live in an era where tests are electronic, it is a reasonable complaint.
 So, why does it take so long for LSAT scores to appear?
 Couldn’t they get them out a lot earlier?
 To best understand what happens once you finish the LSAT-Flex, let’s take a look at each phase of the process.

-- Accommodated LSATs typically take place later in the week, and were administered on the Thursday and Friday of the week.
+- Accommodated LSATs typically take place later in the week, and were administered primarily on the Wednesday of the week.

-Out of the starting gate, the exams are often spaced out over a week.
+Out of the starting gate, the exams are often spaced out over a week to two weeks.
 Although many of these exams are different forms, LSAC has exams all over the place and so the delays can be significant.
-Just a week of delays are already built into the process if you are counting from the “main” administration date.
+At least a week of delays are already built into the process if you are counting from the “main” administration date.

 Then, when problems occur, there can be LSATs still being administered even later.
 Thus, a big portion of the score release delay is to allow LSAC to administer all these different exams AND to account for problems.
 Because they can’t release scores until everyone has taken the exam, this big cushion they have won’t go away any time soon.